jaysylvester/citizen/README.md

 Like cookies, session variables you've just assigned aren't available during the same request within the `params.session` scope, so use a local instance if you need to access this data right away.

-Sessions expire based on the `sessionTimeout` config property, which represents the length of a session in minutes.
+Sessions expire based on the `sessions.lifespan` config property, which represents the length of a session in minutes.
 The default is 20 minutes.
 The `timer` is reset with each request from the user.
 When the `timer` runs out, the session is deleted.
 Any client requests after that time will generate a new session ID and send a new session ID cookie to the client.

 To forcibly clear and expire the current user's session: